Tobii24/Delta/README.md

 * *Dynamic*
 * *Compiled*
 * *Pointer Oriented (Not to be confused with c/c++ pointers)*
-* *The language won't throw runtime errors, unless they break filters and/or creates an non compilable context*
+* *The language won't throw runtime errors, unless they break filters and/or creates a pernicious context*

 ### Pointers
 > Everything in the language is a pointer, except for references